Foreign Sovereign Immunities Act: Definition of "foreign state"

 There had been disagreement among the courts as to whether an individual government official is covered by the FSIA, and therefore immune to suit according to its provisions or whether traditional (pre-FSIA) common law rules of immunity apply.
 The majority of Federal Courts of Appeals had concluded that individuals are covered under § 1603(b) as "agencies or instrumentalities" of foreign states.
 See In re Terrorist Attacks on September 11, 2001, 538 F.3d 71 (2d Cir.
 2008) (finding Saudi government officials to be entitled to immunity under the FSIA).
 Other courts however, noting that the language and structure of the FSIA and particularly § 1603(b) appear to contemplate that entities and not individuals are covered by the "agency or instrumentality" definition, had concluded that individuals are not entitled to immunity under the FSIA.
 See Yousuf v.
 Samantar, 552 F.3d 371 (4th Cir.
 2009) (holding that former Somalian government official is not covered by, and therefore entitled to immunity under the FSIA and remanding to District Court to determine whether defendant is entitled to common law immunity).

 However, the Supreme Court in 2010 decided that the Act does not extend immunity to a government official acting on behalf of a state.
 In the case of Samantar v.
 Yousuf decided in June 2010, the Supreme Court found that there is nothing to suggest that "foreign state" within the FSIA should be read to include an official acting on behalf of that state.
 Justice Stevens, with the unanimous support of the Supreme Court, made the decision into common law with his many paragraphs on the court case.
 This helped define what is considered to be a foreign state, which now included state officials acting within their jurisdiction.

 Moreover, the potential of the FSIA to undermine foreign policy goals of the executive branch has been an ongoing concern.

 Commercial activity exception

 The most important exception to sovereign immunity is the commercial activity exception, 28 U.S.C. § 1605(a)(2).
-That section provides three bases on which a plaintiff can sue a foreign state:
+This section provides three bases on which a plaintiff can sue a foreign state: